VTRS Investors Have The Opportunity To Lead The Viatris Securities Fraud Lawsuit With Faruqi & Faruqi, LLP

 [You may also click here for additional information]

-NEW YORK, April 13, 2025 (GLOBE NEWSWIRE) -- Faruqi & Faruqi, LLP , a leading national securities law firm, is investigating potential claims against Viatris, Inc. (“Viatris” or the“Company”) (NASDAQ: VTRS) and reminds investors of the June 3, 2025 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+NEW YORK, April 16, 2025 (GLOBE NEWSWIRE) -- Faruqi & Faruqi, LLP , a leading national securities law firm, is investigating potential claims against Viatris Inc. (“Viatris” or the“Company”) (NASDAQ: VTRS).

 Faruqi & Faruqi is a leading national securities law firm with offices in New York, Pennsylvania, California and Georgia.
 The firm has recovered hundreds of millions of dollars for investors since its founding in 1995.
 See .